ULI Northwest | Elevate: Housing Summit

 Line-Up and Highlights:

-[Add On Session] Portland Central City Task Force Housing Listening Session: What needs to happen to attract more housing development to help the Central City recover?
+[Add On Session] Portland Central City Task Force Hosting Listening Session: What needs to happen to attract more housing development to help the Central City recover?
 In these breakout sessions earlier in the day, you will discuss a vision for housing in Central City and ideas you think the Task Force should explore to remove barriers and spur development.
 This listening session is part of broader information gathering that will go directly to the Task Force's Value Proposition Committee, one of the five Task Force committees.
 The Task Force is moving quickly to develop a plan by the Oregon Business Council’s Leadership Summit on December 11th.
 If you wish to register for this add on session please make sure you add to you event registration.

 Keynote: Exploring innovation, leadership, and the key to success: courage.